 When you operate more than one location, local tax rates are likely to change.

 You can register to collect sales tax online at the state’s Department of Revenue (sometimes called Department of Taxation, Commissioner of Revenue, etc.).
-In most cases, registration is free, though some states do require a small fee ($10 is common) or a deposit.
-You can’t collect the tax without registering first.
+In most cases, registration is free, though some states do require a small fee ($10 is common) or a deposit be paid before you can collect tax.
 Once you’ve registered, you’ll be issued your state's version of a Retail Sales Certificate, which you’re required to place in a visible location.
 If you have more than one location, you’ll usually need to register each one separately.

-Once you make sales across state lines, whether or not you need to register and collect tax in other states becomes a matter of each state’s definition of nexus.
+If you sell across state lines, things get a little murky.
+This is especially true for online retailers.
 Some states where you make sales will have a threshold number of sales or revenue from sales per year above which nexus is established.
 Other states won’t require you to register and collect tax without conditions such as inventory held in the state or an affiliate relationship with someone who resides in the state.

 2. Understand the changing nature of sales tax nexus.